 Employer contribution rates for each scheme are set by Actuaries and subject to regular review.
-As at 1 April 2021 the employer contribution rates are 37.30% for 1992 Fire Fighters Pension Scheme, 27.4% for the 2006 New Fire Fighters Pension Scheme, 28.8% for the Firefighters Pension Scheme 2015, 37.30% for the Retained Modified Pension Scheme and 20.5% for the Local Government Pension Scheme.
+As at 1 April 2022 the employer contribution rates are 37.30% for 1992 Fire Fighters Pension Scheme, 27.4% for the 2006 New Fire Fighters Pension Scheme, 28.8% for the Firefighters Pension Scheme 2015, 37.30% for the Retained Modified Pension Scheme and 20.5% for the Local Government Pension Scheme.
 Employee contribution rates are defined by statute and vary across the different pension schemes.
-Current employee contribution rates as at 1 April 2021 for the 1992 Firefighters pension scheme range from 11% -17%, contribution rates for the 2006 New Firefighter Pension Scheme are 8.5% - 12.5%, Firefighters Pension Scheme

-2015 contribution rates range from 11% - 14.5%, contribution rates for the Retained Modified Pension Scheme are between 11% - 17%.
+Current employee contribution rates as at 1 April 2022 for the 1992 Firefighters pension scheme range from 11% -17%, contribution rates for the 2006 New Firefighter Pension Scheme are 8.5% - 12.5%, Firefighters Pension Scheme 11% - 17%.
+The employee contribution rates for the Local Government Pension Scheme are between 11% - 17%.
 The employee contribution rates for the Local Government Pension Scheme are presently 5.5% to 12.5%.